 I am a 1.5 generation Korean who has lived in the American South all my life since I was three years old.
 Many of my childhood summers were spent in South Korea, where I shared my time between my birthplace of Seoul and in a rural village nestled in the Nam Han mountains.
 While in the countryside I stayed with my grandparents.
 They taught me the roots of our family's culinary heritage and the meaning of farm-to-table cooking.

 When I was younger and hopelessly romantic, I dropped out of college to pursue my long-time dream of becoming a chef.
 Since then I've failed stages, washed dishes to earn some time on the line, made a lot of mistakes and learned to swear a lot (I'm better about it now).
-I've met some of the most inspiring or the most jackassed chefs in the industry.
-All in all, I've learned to have a lot of respect for chefs.

 Luckily, a skilled Italian chef took me on as an apprentice and taught me the fundamentals of Italian cuisine.
 Italian food is my second love (first Korean).
 I have also cooked at a southern restaurant in Athens, GA called Mama's Boy where I learned a lot about southern cooking.
 But some of the best culinary lessons I've received were in home kitchens, by cooks from all walks of life.